 In 1993, he enlisted in the United States Marine Corps, and served as a Combat Engineer.
 His assignments included Special Operations Training Group, and 1st Marine Division, Combat Engineer Battalion.
 He was honorably discharged as a sergeant.

-In July 1998, Captain Hurtado fulfilled his lifelong goal of becoming a Los Angeles Police Officer.
-As probationary police officer he completed training at Rampart Patrol Division.
+In July 1998, Commander Hurtado fulfilled his lifelong goal of becoming a Los Angeles Police Officer.
+As a probationary police officer, he completed training at Rampart Patrol Division.
 He wheeled to Wilshire Patrol, and worked as a Field Training Officer, Gang Enforcement Detail, and a Senior Lead Officer.
-In 2005, he joined Metropolitan Division where he worked Special Weapons and Tactics until his promotion to sergeant in January 2013.
+In 2005, he joined Metropolitan Division where he worked Special Weapons and Tactics until his promotion to sergeant in January 2014.
 As a field sergeant, he worked 77th Street Division, as well as an Assistant Watch Commander in Newton Division.
 He was promoted to lieutenant in January 2017 and worked Northeast Division as a watch commander before transferring back to Newton Division as the Gang Impact Team, Officer-In-Charge.
 In 2018, he was upgraded to Lieutenant II at 77th Street Area as the Gang Impact Team, Officer-In-Charge.
 He remained there until his promotion to the rank of Captain.

-In November 2020, Captain Hurtado transferred to Hollenbeck Area as Patrol Commanding Officer and oversees the daily operation of Hollenbeck Patrol sworn and civilian personnel.
+In November 2020, Hurtado transferred to Hollenbeck Area as Patrol Commanding Officer, and in February 2022, he was upgraded to Hollenbeck Area Commanding Officer.

 In April 2022, he was promoted to Commander, and assigned to Operations-Central Bureau, Assistant Commanding Officer.
 Beginning July 2023, Commander Hurtado is currently assigned as the Assistant Commanding Officer at the Professional Standards Bureau.